 Hotel Cons: The walls were so thin that I struggled to sleep on the first night from all the noise.
 Some lights didn’t work in the room.
 There were stains on the bedcovers.
 The shower head annoyingly sprayed in a less than desirable position as it couldn’t be adjusted.
 The aircon extractor was cleverly placed on the balcony and blew out hot air.
 The balcony was also extremely loud if you had neighbours on theirs too- it wasn’t quite the private experience we were after.
 Basically, it was just a loud, box room that made you feel agitated.
-In addition, the breakfast was poor and the coffee was worse than Nestcafe original.
+In addition, the breakfast was poor and the coffee was undrinkable.

 The hotel doesn’t have the best bit of beach in front of it too, so you’ll probably be heading further down to the Bubu Beach end.
 It tried to compensate for this by adding a pool, which didn’t end up being a perk either- it was small, busy and had minimal sunloungers for the number of guests.

 There is a jetty right next to Mimpi, but when we arrived from the mainland by boat, we were dumped on the other side of the island.
 Although unprepared for the change in destination, understandably at this time of year the water can be a little choppier for the bigger boats.
 However, it wouldn’t have hurt for the hotel to warn guests of this.
 We ended up hauling our luggage 20 minutes through the jungle to get there.
 (We weren’t aware the the smaller boats could still get round.)

-The staff were polite, but not particularly well trained, welcoming or understanding and it lacks the personal touch of a family run place.
+The staff were polite, but not particularly well trained, welcoming or understanding and it lacked the personal touch of a family run place.

 Although it rates an 8.1 on Booking.com, of the 43 English commenters on Tripadvisor, more than half rated it from Average to Terrible- with terrible outweighing poor and average combined.

 Considering you can have a gorgeous snorkeling beach just in front of you at Abdul’s Chalets, and pay on average half that of Mimpi, this place is not worth your time.